Personal Terms

 We’re not responsible if you lose any money as a result of a currency exchange.

 We’re not responsible if you’re charged any fees or lose any money because you're using your Revolut Card in another country and you ask the retailer (or the retailer's bank) to make the conversion.
-(For example, imagine you're a Japanese customer traveling to the UK.
+For example, imagine you're a Japanese customer travelling to the UK.
 When you pay your bill at a restaurant you agree to pay in yen rather than pound sterling.
 When you do, you’re asking the restaurant (or their bank) to convert the currency for you, and they may charge a fee or use a different rate.

 16. Can I cancel a payment or currency exchange?